 - Buy gifts at an Alternative Gift Market where all gifts purchases support fair trade and global awareness

-- Volunteer – see Hands on Nashville, Graceworks, and VolunteerMatch for the multiple opportunities for both people and animals
+- Volunteering with kids – see Hands on Nashville, Graceworks, and VolunteerMatch for the multiple opportunities for both people and animals

 - Go caroling around nursing homes.
 Organize a large group of neighbors and friends who might want to join you